TommasoBelluzzo/PyDTMC/README.md

 10) C -> C
 ```

-Plotting functions can provide a visual representation of `MarkovChain` instances; in order to display the output of plots immediately, the [interactive mode](https://matplotlib.org/stable/users/interactive.html#interactive-mode) of [Matplotlib](https://matplotlib.org/) must be turned on:
+Below a few examples of `MarkovChain` plotting functions; in order to display the output of plots immediately, the [interactive mode](https://matplotlib.org/stable/users/interactive.html#interactive-mode) of [Matplotlib](https://matplotlib.org/) must be turned on:

 ```console
 >>> plot_eigenvalues(mc)